MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/algorithms.md

 For background, you could start from [Standard Amplitude Amplification](https://arxiv.org/abs/quant-ph/0005055) then move to an introduction to [Oblivious Amplitude Amplification](https://arxiv.org/abs/1312.1414) and finally generalizations presented in [Low and Chuang](https://arxiv.org/abs/1610.06546).
 A nice overview presentation of this entire area (as it relates to Hamiltonian Simulation) was given by [Dominic Berry](http://www.dominicberry.org/presentations/Durban.pdf).

-## Quantum Fourier Transform ##
+## Quantum Fourier transform

 The Fourier transform is a fundamental tool of classical analysis and is just as important for quantum computations.
 In addition, the efficiency of the *quantum Fourier transform* (QFT) far surpasses what is possible on a classical machine making it one of the first tools of choice when designing a quantum algorithm.

-As an approximate generalization of the QFT, Q# provides the <xref:Microsoft.Quantum.Canon.ApproximateQFT> that allows for further optimizations by pruning rotations that aren't strictly necessary for the desired algorithmic accuracy.
+As an approximate generalization of the QFT, Q# provides the [ApproximateQFT](xref:Microsoft.Quantum.Canon.ApproximateQFT) operation that allows for further optimizations by pruning rotations that aren't strictly necessary for the desired algorithmic accuracy.
-The approximate QFT requires the dyadic $Z$-rotation  <xref:Microsoft.Quantum.Intrinsic.RFrac> as well as the <xref:Microsoft.Quantum.Intrinsic.H>.
+The approximate QFT requires the dyadic $Z$-rotation [RFrac](xref:Microsoft.Quantum.Intrinsic.RFrac) operation as well as the [H](xref:Microsoft.Quantum.Intrinsic.H) operation.
 The input and output are assumed to be encoded in big endian encoding---that is, the qubit with index `0` is encoded in the left-most (highest) bit of the binary integer representation.
 This aligns with [ket notation](xref:microsoft.quantum.concepts.dirac), as a register of three qubits in the state $\ket{100}$ corresponds to $q_0$ being in the state $\ket{1}$ while $q_1$ and $q_2$ are both in state $\ket{0}$.
 The approximation parameter $a$ determines the pruning level of the $Z$-rotations, for example, $a \in [0..n]$.